Planning a trip to Australia and/or New Zealand? Here’s a quick guide on what you should consider when choosing your travel insurance.

 Will you be travelling alone or in a group?
 You can save more when you get your travel insurance as a family or group.
 Will you be bringing expensive equipment such as a DSLR camera, golfing equipment or even a Brompton bike?
 Check the coverage for valuables.

-Most travel insurers do not cover claims resulting from pre-existing medical conditions while you’re overseas.
-Not unless you buy a pre-ex plan, which is provided by selected insurers such as Tiq by Etiqa.
+By default, most insurers do not cover pre-existing medical conditions overseas—unless you buy a Pre-Ex plan, which is provided by selected insurers such as Tiq by Etiqa.

 If you are a pet owner, you may want to get additional coverage for a pet hotel, just in case you experience a travel delay that prevents you from picking up your pet on time.
 Tiq Travel Insurance actually offers that, along with some other unique optional add-ons.